sammi-turner/Open-Source-CS/README.md

 # Open Source Computer Science Resources

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton.

-Dead links are periodically removed.

 ## Computer Science Basics

 Courses | School | Duration | Effort | Frequency | Prerequisites